metashot/busco/README.md

 ## Main features

-- Input: prokaryotic genomes in FASTA format;
+- Input: genomes in FASTA format;
 - Basic assembly statistics using BBTools;
 - Assessing genome completeness and contamination using BUSCO v4.